rhulse/kiosk-application-framework/README.md

 3. Easy to update, easy to deploy

 This project cannot be all things to all people.
 There won't be a CMS, but you could replace the content stored in locales with some sort of CMS.
 It's been my experience that content in museum floors is infrequently updated, so rather than have all the complixty of a CMS, just make the interactive easy to update and deploy.
 That's on the roadmap.

+4. Encapsulation

+Like things should be together.
+Not necessarily a class, but together.
+Easier to read, easier to modify.
+Don't create unnecessary abstractions.
+Code to make it easy for future developers to understand and modify the code.
+That future developer might be you!

 ## Features